-To achieve temporal redundancy, the main and redundant RTP streams MUST be sent using the same 5-tuple of transport protocol, source and destination IP addresses, and source and destination transport ports.
-This is perhaps overly restrictive, but with the possible presence of network address and port translation (NAPT) devices, using anything other than an identical 5-tuple can also cause spatial redundancy.
+To achieve temporal redundancy, the main and duplicate RTP streams SHOULD be sent using the sample 5-tuple of transport protocol, source and destination IP addresses, and source and destination transport ports.
+Due to the possible presence of network address and port translation (NAPT) devices, load balancers, or other middleboxes, use of anything other than an identical 5-tuple might also cause spatial redundancy (which might introduce an additional delay due to the delta between the path delays), and so is NOT RECOMMENDED unless the path is known to be free of such middleboxes.

-Since main and redundant RTP streams follow an identical path, they are part of the same RTP session.
-Accordingly, the sender MUST choose a different SSRC for the redundant RTP stream than it chose for the main RTP stream, following the rules in [RFC3550] Section 8.
+Since the main and duplicate RTP streams follow an identical path, they are part of the same RTP session.
+Accordingly, the sender MUST choose a different SSRC for the duplicate RTP stream than it chose for the main RTP stream, following the rules in [RFC3550] Section 8.